 |

-the infidel, and raises from the couch of pain the helpless invalid.
-It speaks
+reclaims the infidel, and raises from the couch of pain the helpless invalid.

-to the dumb the words of Truth, and they answer with rejoicing.
-It causes the
+It speaks to the dumb the words of Truth, and they answer with rejoicing.
+It

-deaf to hear, the lame to walk, and the blind to see.
-Who would be the first to
+causes the deaf to hear, the lame to walk, and the blind to see.
+Who would be

-disown the Christliness of good works, when our Master says, "By their fruits
+the first to disown the Christliness of good works, when our Master says, "By

-ye shall know them"?
-If Christian Scientists were teaching or practising
+their fruits ye shall know them"?
+If Christian Scientists were teaching or

-pharmacy or obstetrics according to the common theories, no denunciations would
+practising pharmacy or obstetrics according to the common theories, no

-healing and for teaching Truth as the Principle of healing, and for proving my
+smitten for healing and for teaching Truth as the Principle of healing, and for

-word by my deed?
-James said: "Show me thy faith without thy works, and I will
+proving my word by my deed?
+James said: "Show me thy faith without thy works,

 Personal experience |

-This makes it doubly unfair to impugn and misrepresent the facts, although,
+method?
+This makes it doubly unfair to impugn and misrepresent the facts,

-without this crossbearing, one might not be able to say with the apostle, "None
+although, without this crossbearing, one might not be able to say with the

-of these things move me."
-The sick, the halt, and the blind look up to
+apostle, "None of these things move me."
+The sick, the halt, and the blind look

 unjust parody from the quickened sense of the people. |